-- X-rays will be taken in the office. - Depending on the amount of healing on x-rays, we will plan for pin removal.
-Pins will be removed in the office if they are exposed, or they will be removed in the Libertyville procedure room or in surgery if they are buried. - You will be provided with a referral for formal occupational/hand therapy. - You may begin to increase use of your affected arm but should still avoid heavy lifting (greater than about 5 lbs) or impact to the affected hand.
+- X-rays will be taken in the office. - Depending on the amount of healing on x-rays, your splint may be discontinued. - Begin/continue formal occupational/hand therapy. - You may begin to increase use of your affected arm but should still avoid heavy lifting (greater than about 5 lbs) or impact to the affected hand.
 Avoid direct impact to the operative hand.